 GeneCards Summary for BTK Gene

 BTK (Bruton Tyrosine Kinase) is a Protein Coding gene.
 Diseases associated with BTK include Agammaglobulinemia, X-Linked 1 and Agammaglobulinemia And Isolated Hormone Deficiency.
-Among its related pathways are Platelet activation and Regulation of actin dynamics for phagocytic cup formation.
+Among its related pathways are PEDF Induced Signaling and Phospholipase-C Pathway.
 GO annotations related to this gene include identical protein binding and protein kinase activity.
-An important paralog of this gene is FER.
+An important paralog of this gene is TEC.

 UniProtKB/Swiss-Prot for BTK Gene